 Espresso machines come in three different types: super-automatic, semi-automatic, or pod.
 Here’s how each one variate:

 - Super autos do everything from grinding the beans to setting the temperature and are the easiest to use, but also the most costly.
 They also need much more maintenance and care than other models.

 - Semi-autos are what baristas use and require that you (or your cooking staff) grind the beans and monitor the machine.
 The cost is significantly less, but there’s more work that goes into the process; which also gives you more control over each cup.

-- Pods are becoming as ubiquitious among the espresso crowd as drip makers, but they’re largely inferior to either of the other types.
-They’re extrodinarily simple, requiring placing a pod and turning it on, but they generally produce inferior coffee that’s stale and underwhelming.
+- Pods are becoming as ubiquitous among the espresso crowd as drip makers, but they’re largely inferior to either of the other types.
+They’re extraordinarily simple, requiring placing a pod and turning it on, but they generally produce inferior coffee that’s stale and underwhelming.